About Me And Why I Am A Professional Traveller

 What I Am Reading or Have Read Recently?

-There are so many good books that I am generally reading several books at one.
 Here are the books I am reading and a quick bit of info about them from my perspective.

 I have absolutely loved Humankind by Rutger Bregman.
 Having been shouted down many times for saying the world is full of nice people I now have the evidence to prove it.
 This book made me rethink things I thought I knew and had me reaching to do some of my own research too.
 It’s the perfect antidote to a world that seems to want to divide us.